-7 As per DNB's national discretion sovereign exposures of EUR 93 mio (2015: EUR 190 mio) which satisfy the

-^{0%} risk weight condition are classified under IRB in this table
+7 As per Article 150 of the CRR, sovereign exposures of EUR 150 mio (2017: EUR 165 mio) which satisfy the 0% risk weight condition are classified under IRB in this table.

-The capital requirement under Pillar 1 is EUR 258.7 million.
-The largest part (95%) of the capital requirement relates to credit risk8.
-97% of the credit risk weighted assets are treated under F-IRB approach.
+The capital requirement under Pillar 1 is EUR 210 million.
+The largest part (94%) of the capital requirement relates to credit risk8.
+96% of the credit risk weighted assets are treated under F-IRB approach.